I’m New to CTW/Theatre…Can You Explain What This Is All About?

 The other summer musical is for teenagers only; it contains mature content and long rehearsals.
 This musical gets produced in three or four weeks!

-Tell me about how CTW engages children with special needs.
+Tell me how CTW engages children with special needs, differing abilities, and neurodiversity

-First of all, CTW accepts all students, regardless of ability.
+First of all, CTW accepts all students, regardless of ability status.
 The only reason we ask about special needs on the registration form is so we can plan accordingly.
-This goes for young people with differing physical, developmental, and behavioral needs.
+This goes for young people with differing physical, developmental, and behavioral needs, as well as various iterations of neurodiversity.

-The best way to have a great experience here, if your child has special needs, is to let us know in advance and start that conversation!
+The best way to have a great experience here, if you are concerned about your child’s experience, is to let us know in advance and start that conversation!
 Your students’ teachers and other related staff will create a plan designed to adjust our programming for your child.
 We have so many wonderful resources at our disposal so we can equip ourselves to best engage your child.